3 Tax Questions Every Investor Should Ask

-Factoring the impact of taxes into your investment decisions can help you to keep more of your hard-earned money, both now and in the future.
+Factoring the impact of taxes into your portfolio and planning decisions can help you to keep more of your hard-earned money.

 Key Takeaways

-• Taking steps to minimize estate taxes may allow you to leave a larger legacy to the people you care about most.
+• Taking steps to minimize how much of your estate is subject to federal taxation can help allow you to leave a larger legacy to loved ones and charities.

 Find a Financial Advisor, Branch and Private Wealth Advisor near you.